tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 This pages aims to get you started with Tudat(Py) and introduce you to some of the key concepts in Tudat.
 By the end of it, you will be able to use Tudat(Py) for simple tasks such as propagating a spacecraft orbit, as well as expose you to the ecosystem of Tudat(Py) so you can start building more complex simulations.
 References to the relevant sections of the documentation are provided for more in-depth information.

 .. tip::
-   For a comprehensive list of available functions and classes in TudatPy, have a look at the `TudatPy API documentation <https://py.api.tudat.space/en/latest/>`_.
+   For a comprehensive list of available functions and classes in TudatPy, have a look at the :doc:`index`.
    This guide links to the API documentation in numerous places, indicated by a white box with black text, like the following: :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies`.